Adebisola/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the README.md of the folder containing my project.
+#!/bin/bash-tells the bash to execute
+pwd-Prints the present working directory